How to Care for ‘Gollum’ Jade (Crassula Ovata)

 Symptoms of Under Watering:

-Wrinkled leaves are the best indication of an under watered gollum jade.
+Wrinkled leaves are the best indication of an underwatered gollum jade.

 The leaves wrinkle and sometimes droop as a response to drought stress from not watering often enough or watering too lightly.

-Drought stress can be exacerbated by excess air flow from draughts, air conditioning or forced air in the home which saps more moisture from the leaves and the soil dries more quickly.
+From experience, drought stress can be exacerbated by excess air flow from draughts, air conditioning or forced air in the home which saps more moisture from the leaves and the soil dries more quickly.

 The leaves also look thinner as the moisture that they are storing becomes depleted.